 The above pregnancy exercise advice is intended for women who do not have any additional risk factors.
-However some medical conditions may lead your midwife or doctor to recommend modifications or abstinence.
+However, some medical conditions may lead your OB or doctor to recommend modifications or abstinence.
 These conditions are:

 - Pregnancy-induced hypertension (high blood pressure)

 - Pre-term rupture of membranes

 - Premature labor during the prior or current pregnancy or both

 - Incompetent cervix (a surgical procedure to close the cervix to keep the fetus intact in utero)